 Know Your Limitations

-This particular image was made in the grounds of our hotel in Kakadu National Park in the Northern Territory.
+This particular image was made in the grounds of the Cooinda Lodge in Kakadu National Park in Australia's Northern Territory.

-I simply cannot understand while some tourists choose to swim in waterholes and rivers ignoring the signs warning of crocodiles.
+I simply cannot understand while certain tourists choose to swim in waterholes and rivers ignoring the signs warning of the potential of crocodile attack.
 That’s just nuts!

-I was rewarded with this intimate view of some flowers in the hotel garden.
-Such a simple image, yet one of my favorites from the trip and a nice reward after such a long, hard days work.
+I was rewarded with these intimate views of flowers in the hotel garden.
+Such simple images, yet some of my favorites from the trip and a nice reward after such a long and hard days work.